deepjavalibrary/d2l-java/README.md

 GitHub of the original book: [https://github.com/d2l-ai/d2l-en](https://github.com/d2l-ai/d2l-en).
 We have modified the book to provide implementation in Java using Deep Java Library(DJL).

 All the notebook here can be downloaded and run using Java Kernel.
-We also compiled the book into a [website](https://d2l-java.s3.amazonaws.com/index.html).
+We also compiled the book into a [website](https://d2l.djl.ai).

 ## How to run Jupyter Notebook in Java

-Please follow the instruction [here](../README.md) for how to run notebook using Java kernel.
+Please follow the instruction [here](https://d2l.djl.ai/chapter_installation/index.html) for how to run notebook using Java kernel.

 ## How to contribute to this book

-1. File an [issue](https://github.com/awslabs/djl/issues/new/choose) or contact on [Slack](https://deepjavalibrary.slack.com/) to let us know which chapter you'd like to contribute
-2. Fork our github repo and make your changes
-3. Contribute back by submitting a [Pull Request](https://github.com/awslabs/djl/compare).
-4. Follow our contributor documentation on how to use DJL and feel free to ask questions on our [Slack channel](https://deepjavalibrary.slack.com/).
+Please follow the contributor guide [here](documentation/contribute.md)

 We have the following chapters implemented